openhab/openhab-docs/_addons_bindings/zwave/doc/thermofloor/ztrm2_2_6.md

 The Heatit Z-TRM 2 supports 5 association groups.

-### Group 1: Thermostat device 0
+### Group 1: Lifeline

-Main thermostat device
+The Lifeline association group reports device status to a hub and is not designed to control other devices directly.
+When using the Lineline group with a hub, in most cases, only the lifeline group will need to be configured and normally the hub will perform this automatically during the device initialisation.
 Lifeline.
 (Normally used by the Z-Wave Controller)
 Sends:
 - Device Reset Notifications